mailys-ds/Robot-C-operating-system-class/Contributions.md

 - Setting up the architecture of the robot
 - Writing functions:
-     -to connect the sensors: set-up color-sensor mode, executable file to test the sensors -related to the robot actions :
+     -to connect the sensors: set-up color-sensor mode, executable file to test the sensors -related to the robot actions:
 	 - score and throw the initial two balls,
 	 - come back to its initial position and angular position once the balls are scored,
 	 - find_a_ball_score_and_go_back_to_initial_position() (not used but inspired)